SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/overview.md

 }
 ```

-The structure consists of а `selector` (an expression that calculates a particular value) + multiple `case` labels followed by commands, ending in a `break`.
-The selector type can be an integer, string or enum.
+The structure consists of a `selector` (an expression that calculates a particular value) + multiple `case` labels followed by commands, ending in a `break`.
+The selector type can be an integer, string or enumeration (enum).

 ## Exam Problems